lrisberg/ColoradoMycoLeague/Contact/ContactUs.md

 discord.gg/vYrxnNUzZS

-Any unsolicited messages regarding SEO or marketing will likely be ignored.
+We will probably ignore any unsolicited messages regarding SEO or marketing.
 It’s nothing personal.